Floyd Naramore

-Floyd Archibald Naramore (July 21, 1879 in Warren, Illinois – October 29, 1970 in Seattle) was a Seattle architect.
-He was Seattle Schools Architect from 1919 to 1932, and he was a founding partner, in 1943, of the firm that today is known as NBBJ.
+Floyd Archibald Naramore (July 21, 1879 – October 29, 1970) was an American architect.
+He is most notable for his work on schools, serving as architect and superintendent of properties for Portland Public Schools and as Architect of Seattle Public Schools.
+He was also a founder of the firm that is now known as NBBJ.

-Naramore studied engineering at the University of Wisconsin–Madison.
+Early life and education

+He received a degree in engineering from the University of Michigan and a degree in architecture from the Massachusetts Institute of Technology in 1907.

+Career

 He subsequently took a job as a drafter with the Chicago and North Western Transportation Company (C&NWRR) from 1900 to 1903, then worked with architect George Fuller on a C&NWRR office building for two years.
 He returned to school and earned an architectural degree at MIT in 1907.
 After a brief stint in Chicago, Naramore moved to Portland, Oregon, where he worked for Northwest Bridgeworks from 1909 to 1912 as a cost estimator.

 Naramore's involvement with schools began thereafter and lasted until the 1930s.
 He was appointed Architect and Superintendent of properties for the Portland School District, a job he held from 1912 to 1919.
 He would design 16 schools in Portland, including Benson Polytechnic High School and Couch School.
 Many of the other schools in Portland built at the time were designed by George Jones.
 In 1919 Naramore was hired by the Seattle School District as the district's architect.
 Naramore became a prolific designer of schools contemporaneously with a new state compulsory attendance law and a decision to add junior high schools to the system which created tremendous demand for new buildings.
 He was responsible for the design of over thirty schools for the district.
 He also undertook school projects outside Seattle and consulted on school projects in other districts.